Easy Paneer Butter Masala

 • Video for Paneer Burji only on my Malayalam channel.

-• Do not overcook your paneer, or it can turn hard, squeaky and rubbery!
+• Do not overcook your paneer, or it can turn hard, squeaky, and rubbery!
 Perfect paneer will be soft and succulent to the bite.
-If you have taken the paneer out of the fridge wait 20 minutes before cooking it.
-Sometimes, soaking the paneer in water for 10 minutes, before cooking will give you the soft, supple, and perfect paneer.
+If you have taken the paneer out of the fridge, wait 20 minutes before cooking it.
+Sometimes, soaking the paneer in water for 10 minutes before cooking will give you the soft, supple, and perfect paneer.
 Cooking extracts moisture from the paneer, causing it to become hard and rubbery if cooked too long.
-Soaking in water provides that extra-required moisture.
+Soaking in water provides that extra moisture required.

 • If your tomato puree is watery, you can add nuts while grinding your ginger garlic paste.
 Use a Tbsp of soaked cashews or char magaz (melon seeds).
 I don't use it here, because this is 'the easy recipe!